Phys7321/AllHomework_Tianyi/README.md

        All shown figures in notebook are at their initial condition - I commented all the 'display_animation' command to avoid too large file.

- 10/23  HW04 uploaded, metropolis notebook needs some modification on equiliration time.
+ 10/23  HW04 uploaded, metropolis notebook needs some modification on equilibration time.

         Problem 1: HW04_RandomNumbers.mlx
         Problem 2: HW04_Metropolis.ipynb